microsoft/fluentui/packages/office-ui-fabric-react/src/components/Dialog/docs/DialogBestPractices.md

 - Don't use more than three buttons.
 - Dialog boxes consist of a header, body, and footer.
 - Validate that people’s entries are acceptable before closing the dialog box.
 Show an inline validation error near the field they must correct.
 - Blocking dialogs should be used very sparingly, only when it is critical that people make a choice or provide information before they can proceed.
 Blocking dialogs are generally used for irreversible or potentially destructive tasks.
+They’re typically paired with an overlay without a light dismiss.

 #### Header